May 21, 2024

 The Impact of Our Aging Population on Social Security and Medicare

 Social Security is the most common source of retirement support for Americans, and the largest program in the federal budget.
 Social Security is funded for through a dedicated payroll tax, paid by both employer and employee.
-In 1970, there were 3.7 workers for every beneficiary of Social Security.
-The Social Security Administration now projects that ratio will fall to 2.4 workers for every beneficiary by 2030.
+In 1964, there were 4.0 workers for every beneficiary of Social Security.
+The Social Security Administration now projects that ratio will fall to 2.3 workers for every beneficiary by 2044.

 TWEET THIS

 To account for longer life spans, in 1983 the federal government legislated a gradual increase in the full retirement age from 65 to 67.
 With life expectancy expected to continue rising, another increase in the retirement age could be on the table again.
-That approach could help boost the worker-to-beneficiary ratio as more individuals would remain in the workforce.
+That approach could help boost the worker-to-beneficiary ratio as more individuals remain in the workforce.
 Payroll tax revenues from those workers could also help the solvency of the Social Security program.

 Medicare will similarly be affected by the growing elderly population both in terms of participation and because there is a direct correlation between age and healthcare costs.
-According to the Centers for Medicare & Medicaid Services (CMS), per capita costs for those 85 years old or older are twice as high as for those 65 to 84 years of age.
+According to the Centers for Medicare & Medicaid Services (CMS), per capita costs for those 85 years old or older are almost twice as high as for those 65 to 84 years of age.

 Medical spending increases rapidly with age